This post was reviewed by our Director of Clinical Excellence and Oversight.

 For many, the process is a labored struggle with questions that don’t seem to have an easy answer: What products are out there?
 What do they do?
 How do I know if they’ll work for me?

 Luckily, you don’t have to answer these questions alone.
 We’ve put together a guide of 5 simple things that will lead you to the right product.

 1. Identify Your Leakage Type

-The first step to finding the right incontinence product is identifying the kind of leakage you experience.
+The first step towards the right incontinence product is identifying leakage.
 Different products are made for different levels of output, so it’s important to know yours before you choose a product.
 In medical terms, the types of leakage are broken down and defined as follows:

 Light – Light output consists of small dribbles of urine, usually no more than a few drops or very short spurts at a time.